emizrak/academicwebsite/content/home/about.md

 # Biography

+* Postdoctoral Scholar at the University of Zurich (2018 - )
-I am a postdoctoral scholar at the University of Zurich.
+* Postdoctoral Scholar at the University of California (2017 - 2018)
+* PhD in Cognitive Psychology (2017)
-I am interested in retrieval from memory.
-How we fail to retrieve and forget, how we can retrieve more efficiently.
+* I am interested in retrieval from memory; how we fail to retrieve and forget, how we can retrieve more efficiently.